jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-When combined with other SBDG provided `Appenders` in conjunction with the `LogbackSupport` class, you have a lot of power both in application code as well as in your tests.
+When combined with other [spring-boot-gemfire-name] provided `Appenders` in conjunction with the `LogbackSupport` class, you have a lot of power both in application code as well as in your tests.